shamoya/dynamodb_testbed/README.md

 Dynamodb testbed:

-This test assume a table named Test is created in AWS Dynamodb service, and that capacity units are to a level which will allow a batch get operation of 100 items, each of 78KB to be performed without passing the capacity unit limit.
+This test assume a table named Test is created in AWS Dynamodb service, and that capacity units are set to a level which will allow a batch get operation of 100 items, each of 78KB to be performed without passing the capacity unit limit.

 According to https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html